rpires71/milestone1/README.md

 **Tasks**

-- [ ] Group technical qualifications separately from teaching.
 - [ ] Use IT-related logos/icons (e.g. CompTIA, Cisco, Code Institute).
-- [ ] Write short, informative blurbs for each certification.
+- [ ] Write short, informative content for each certification.
-- [ ] Add internal menu links to other mages ]e.g. Skills, Projects.
+- [ ] Add internal menu links to other pages e.g. Skills, Projects.
 - [ ] Ensure certifications page loads quickly and looks clean on all devices.
 - [ ] Place technical content where it's easy to notice but not overwhelming.
 - [ ] Implement responsive navigation using HTML/CSS or Bootstrap.